treefrogframework/treefrog-framework/docs/en/user-guide/helper-reference/mailer.md

 ```

 As for the authentication method, CRAM-MD5, LOGIN and PLAIN (using this priority) are mounted in a way, so that the authentication process is performed automatically.

-In this framework, SMTPS email sending is not supported.

 ## Delay sending the mail